Skip to Content

 This is a full-day tour to Yelapa and Majahuitas from Puerto Vallarta via boat.
 Yelapa is a small fishing village on a beautiful beach whereas Majahuitas is a secluded beach free of all civilization.
 And this amazing tour visits both destinations in addition to a waterfall!

-Yelapa is synonymous with the best snorkeling.
+Yelapa is one of the best places to go snorkeling in Puerto Vallarta.
 On this tour from Puerto Vallarta, you’re just a short boat ride away from experiencing some of Mexico’s best marine species.
 The water is so clear it’s like glass.
 And the colorful schools of tropical fish are everywhere!

 Hands down, this is the best excursion in Puerto Vallarta if you want to spend the day leisurely walking through the jungle, swimming near waterfalls, and feeling completely off-the-grid.
 It is literally like taking a mini-vacation while you’re on vacation.